 In healthy humans, this “feedback” loop works incredibly well and helps us maintain healthy levels of body fat.

-We get hungry, we eat until our body tells us its full, it stores some of the food as fat and uses some for energy, we go about our day, expending energy and burning fat, our body tells us it needs more energy, we eat until full, and the cycle repeats.
+We get hungry, we eat until our body tells us its satisfied, it stores some of the food as fat and uses some for energy, we go about our day, expending energy and burning fat, our body tells us it needs more energy, we eat until satisfied, and the cycle repeats.

 In this way, our body is normally able to maintain our weight in a very narrow range, never allowing us to gain or lose too much fat.

-As you can see, leptin plays a key role in the body—helping us consume enough energy to stay healthy, happy, and vibrant, while keeping us from eating so much that we become the opposite.
+As you can see, leptin plays a key role regulating body weight—helping us consume enough energy to stay healthy, happy, and vibrant, while keeping us from eating so much that we become the opposite.

 At this point you may be wondering, if that’s true, then how do people ever become overweight?